Nov. 9, 2022

 For Immediate Release

-Waterloo – Remembrance Day is Thursday, Nov.
+WATERLOO – Remembrance Day is Friday, Nov.
 11. Wilfrid Laurier University will be marking Remembrance Day with events on the Waterloo and Brantford campuses.

-Cynthia Comacchio, professor in Laurier’s Department of History, is an expert on the sociocultural impact of war in Canada and veterans’ social reintegration after the First World War.
+Cynthia Comacchio, Professor Emerita in the Department of History, is an expert on the sociocultural impact of war in Canada and veterans’ social reintegration after the First World War.
 She is also available for comment on war commemoration efforts, including memory and public memorialization.
 Contact: firstname.lastname@example.org

 Roger Sarty, professor in the Department of History, is an expert in Canadian military history, Canadian foreign and defence policy, as well as the history of the First World War and Second World War.
 He has served as senior historian at the Department of National Defence and deputy director of the Canadian War Museum.
 Contact: email@example.com

 Lori Chalmers Morrison, Director: Integrated Communications, External Relations